-This reserve army of labour of course needs to be doing something during the period it is held in reserve, so it may be on welfare or working in the household.
+The term 'Reserve Army of Labor' has been useful for understanding women's relationship to the work force.
+Women reserve army of labour were pulled into the workforce during World War II and then pushed out when the men returned.
+Reserve army of labour needs to be doing something during the period it is held in reserve, so it may be on welfare or working in the household.

 Disposable workers: today's reserve army of labor

 by Fred Magdoff, Harry Magdoff.

 But if a surplus labouring population is a necessary product of accumulation or of the development of wealth on a capitalist basis, this surplus-population becomes, conversely, the lever of capitalistic accumulation, nay, a condition of existence of the capitalist mode of production.
 It forms a disposable industrial reserve army of labour, that belongs to capital quite as absolutely as if the latter had bred it at its own cost.

 Disabled people, the reserve army of labour and